Is Dynamical Dark Energy Necessary? DESI BAO and Modified Recombination: Motivation and Context

 The $\Lambda$CDM model has been remarkably successful in describing a wide range of cosmological observations, including the anisotropies in the cosmic microwave background (CMB) and the large-scale structure of the Universe.
 With the advent of increasingly precise observational surveys, the model continues to be tested with growing rigor.
 While it appears unlikely that $\Lambda$CDM is far from the correct description of the Universe, its two defining components, cold dark matter (CDM) and the cosmological constant $\Lambda$, remain poorly understood at a fundamental level.
 It is therefore plausible that the model may need to be modified or extended with additional physical ingredients.

-The Dark Energy Spectroscopic Instrument (DESI) has recently released its one-year results~\cite{DESI:2024mwx} (DR1) and three-year results~\cite{DESI:2025zgx} (DR2), providing precise measurements of the $\sim 100$ Mpc comoving acoustic scale in the distribution of galaxies, commonly known as baryon acoustic oscillations (BAO).
+The Dark Energy Spectroscopic Instrument (DESI) has recently released its one-year results~\cite{DESI:2024mwx} (DR1) and three-year results~\cite{DESI:2025zgx} (DR2), providing precise measurements of the $\sim 145$ Mpc comoving acoustic scale in the distribution of galaxies, commonly known as baryon acoustic oscillations (BAO).
 This scale is also imprinted in the cosmic microwave background (CMB) as the Doppler peaks in its angular power spectrum\footnote{More precisely, the location of the first Doppler peak corresponds to the comoving sound horizon at the maximum of the visibility function, $r_\star$, while the BAO scale corresponds to the sound horizon at the epoch of baryon decoupling, or the ``drag'' epoch, $\rd$.
-The two are closely related, with $\rd \approx 1.02 r_\star$ in $\Lambda$CDM and nearly all its tested extensions.}.
-By observing a wide range of galaxy types and quasars, along with the Lyman-$\alpha$ forest, DESI has mapped the BAO feature across multiple redshifts in the range $z \in [0.3, 2.3]$, achieving significantly improved precision over previous surveys~\cite{eBOSS:2020yzd}.
-The BAO feature observed at a given redshift $z$ constrains the ratio $r_{\rm d}/D_M(z)$, where $r_{\rm d}$ is the comoving sound horizon at the drag epoch and $D_M(z)$ is the comoving angular diameter distance.
-Measurements across multiple redshifts therefore allow one to track the evolution of $D_M(z)$, yielding constraints on the matter density and possible deviations from a cosmological constant.
+The two are closely related, with $\rd \approx 1.02 r_\star$ in $\Lambda$CDM and nearly all its tested extensions (see also the tables in Appendix A).}.
+By observing a large number of galaxies of different types, along with quasars and the Lyman-$\alpha$ forest, DESI has mapped the BAO feature across multiple redshifts in the range $z \in [0.3, 2.3]$, achieving significantly improved precision over previous surveys~\cite{eBOSS:2020yzd}.
+Depending on whether it is measured perpendicular to the line of sight, parallel to it, or through the angle-averaged method~\cite{Eisenstein:2005su}, the BAO feature observed at a given redshift $z$ constrains quantities $D_M(z)/r_{\rm d}$, $H(z)r_{\rm d}$ and $D_V(z)/r_{\rm d}$, respectively, where $r_{\rm d}$ is the comoving sound horizon at the drag epoch, $H(z)$ is the Hubble rate, $D_M(z)$ is the comoving angular diameter distance, and $D_V(z) = \left[ czD_M^2(z)/H(z) \right]^{1/3}$.
+Measurements across multiple redshifts therefore allow one to track the evolution of the comoving distance, yielding constraints on the matter density and possible deviations from a cosmological constant.

-The DESI DR2 BAO data alone, in the flat $\Lambda$CDM model, provides a precise determination of the product of $\rd$ and the dimensionless Hubble parameter, $h = H_0/(100 \ {\rm km/s/Mpc})$, and the matter density parameter $\Om$~\cite{DESI:2025zgx}:
+The DESI DR2 BAO data alone, in the $\Lambda$CDM model, provides a precise determination of the product of $\rd$ and the dimensionless Hubble parameter, $h = H_0/(100 \ {\rm km/s/Mpc})$, and the matter density parameter $\Om$~\cite{DESI:2025zgx}: